MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/notifications/handling-push-notifications-in-cordova/index.md

 * [Sample application](#sample-application)

 ## Notifications Configuration
-Create a new Cordova project or use an existing one.
+Create a new Cordova project or use an existing one, and add one or more of the supported platforms: iOS, Android.

-If the MobileFirst Cordova SDK is not already present in the project, follow the instructions in the [Adding the MobileFirst Platform Foundation SDK to Cordova applications](../../adding-the-mfpf-sdk/cordova) tutorial.
+> If the MobileFirst Cordova SDK is not already present in the project, follow the instructions in the [Adding the MobileFirst Platform Foundation SDK to Cordova applications](../../adding-the-mfpf-sdk/cordova) tutorial.

 ### Adding the Push plug-in